Something to Live For (Phyno album)

-Something to Live For is the fourth studio album by Nigerian singer Phyno.
-It was released on November 12, 2021.

-Background

-The 16-track album has a running time of fifty-five minutes and it features Flavour, the Cavemen, Olamide, D Smoke, Peruzzi, Jay Teazer, J Dess, Bee Pee, Pappy Kojo and Anjulite.
-The production was handled by Chillz, Rexxie, Masterkraft, Ransombeatz, Blaq Jerzee, TYMG, Eli, Runcheck, Marvie, Soularge and Flengy.
-Swaps, STG, MixMonster, Exraordinaire and Jaysynths did the mix and master.
+Something to Live For is the fourth studio album by Nigerian rapper Phyno.
+It was released on 12 November 2021.
+The 16-track album has a running time of fifty-five minutes and it features Flavour, the Cavemen, Olamide, D Smoke, Peruzzi, Jay Teazer, J Dess, Bee Pee, Pappy Kojo, and Anjulie.
+The production was handled by Chillz, Rexxie, Masterkraft, Ransombeatz, Blaq Jerzee, TYMG, Eli, Runcheck, Marvie, Soularge, and Flengy.
+Swaps, STG, MixMonster, Extraordinaire and Jaysynths did the mixing and mastering.

 Singles

-On July 9, 2021, Phyno released "Bia" alongside its video as a single off the album.
+On 9 July 2021, Phyno released "Bia" alongside its video as the lead single off the album.
+The song was produced by Masterkraft while the video was directed by Patrick Elis.
+"Stacks" was released as the album's second single on 9 October 2021.
+It was produced by Eli De Great.
+The Olamide-assisted third single "Do You Wrong" was released on 8 November 2021.
+It was produced by Runcheck and was the final single to be released before the album's release.

 Reception

 Motolani Alake of Pulse Nigeria described the album as Phyno's exercise in grown topics around gratitude, his journey, love, loss, braggadocio and more.
 Also noting that the album is too long at 16 tracks and 55 minutes, and that "Paracetamol", "Love Me Right" and "Bia" were not needed.
 The album was rated 6.1/10 at the end.
+Emmanuel Esomnofu of The Native praised Something to Live For as a reflective, genre-blending album that captures both his streetwise origins and artistic maturity, reaffirming his legacy even if it occasionally lags.
+As Esomnofu concluded, “The legacy I’m leaving behind has a whole lot to do with realness.”
+Rating: 7/10.
 Joy Dennis of Naijaloaded rated the album 7/10, adding that the album is something the industry has missed and "It's a breath of fresh air".